obsidianmd/obsidian-help/en/Obsidian Sync/Troubleshoot Obsidian Sync.md

 > To find when conflicts have happened, you can search for "Merging conflicted file" in **Settings** → **Sync** → **Sync activity** → **View**.

+## Obsidian Sync deleted a note I just created in two devices!?!
+Generally, Obsidian merges the content of notes in different devices.

+There is one exception.
+Assume a note is present in device A and synchronized to the remote vault.
+You then create the same note in device B. If the creation time in device B is within 3 minutes of the last syncronization time of device B, the version of device A wins (there's no merge).
+A copy of what was in device B originally is kept within file recovery plugin data.

+This special case was introduced to support people who open daily notes at startup with automatically generated templates.

 ## What does the `vault limit exceeded` error mean?

 Your vault exceeds the [[Limitations#How large can each remote vault be|maximum size of 10 GB]].